Dusty Baker

-Johnnie B. "Dusty" Baker Jr. (born June 15, 1949) is an American baseball manager and former player who is the manager of the Houston Astros in Major League Baseball (MLB).
-He previously played in the MLB for 19 seasons, most notably with the Los Angeles Dodgers.
-During his Dodgers tenure, he was a two-time All-Star, won two Silver Slugger Awards and a Gold Glove Award, and became the first NLCS MVP, which he received during the 1977 National League Championship Series.
-He also made three World Series appearances, winning one in 1981.
+Johnnie B "Dusty" Baker Jr. (born June 15, 1949) is an American former professional baseball outfielder and manager in Major League Baseball (MLB).
+He played in MLB for 19 seasons, most notably with the Los Angeles Dodgers.
+During his Dodgers tenure, he was a two-time All-Star, won two Silver Slugger Awards and a Gold Glove Award, and became the first NLCS MVP, which he received for his performance during the 1977 National League Championship Series.
+He also made three World Series appearances and was a member of the 1981 World Series championship team.
+Outside of the Dodgers, Baker played for the Atlanta Braves, San Francisco Giants, and Oakland Athletics.

-After retiring as a player, Baker served as the manager of the San Francisco Giants from 1993 to 2002, the Chicago Cubs from 2003 to 2006, the Cincinnati Reds from 2008 to 2013, and Washington Nationals from 2016 to 2017.
-He has served as the manager of the Astros since 2020.
-Baker won the 2022 World Series with the Astros and is the oldest manager to win a championship in the four major North American sports.
-He is also the first MLB manager to reach the playoffs and win a division title with five different teams, having accomplished both feats with each team he managed.
-In addition to his 2022 championship, Baker appeared in the World Series with the Giants in 2002 and the Astros in 2021, making him the ninth manager to win pennants in both the American and National Leagues.
-Baker ranks ninth in MLB managerial wins and has the most wins among African American managers.
+After retiring as a player, Baker served as the manager of the Giants from 1993 to 2002, the Chicago Cubs from 2003 to 2006, the Cincinnati Reds from 2008 to 2013, the Washington Nationals from 2016 to 2017, and the Houston Astros from 2020 to 2023.
+Baker was named NL Manager of the Year three times with the Giants and won the 2022 World Series with the Astros.
+He was also the first MLB manager to reach the playoffs and win a division title with five different teams, having accomplished both feats with each team he managed.
+Baker ranks seventh in MLB managerial wins and has the most wins among African American managers.
+Following his retirement as a manager, Baker joined the Giants' front office.
+He was also named the manager of Team Nicaragua for the 2026 World Baseball Classic.

 Early life

-Baker grew up in Riverside, California, as the oldest of five children.
+Baker grew up in Riverside, California, as the oldest of seven children.
 He earned the nickname "Dusty" from his mother because of his propensity for playing in a dirt spot in the backyard.
-His father worked as an Air Force sheet-metal technician at Norton Air Force Base.
+His father worked as an Air Force sheet metal technician at Norton Air Force Base.
 Baker played a variety of sports growing up, describing basketball as his very first love while also playing sports such as baseball, with his father being his coach for Little League, although this did not stop the elder Baker from kicking his son off of teams because of his tantrums.
-When the younger Baker wanted to quit baseball and have a paper route, his father told him that he did not raise a son who was a quitter as a way to try to encourage him to spin his attitude into a positive direction.
-In 1963, when Dusty was 14 years old, the Baker family moved to the Sacramento area near McClellan Air Force Base.
+When the younger Baker wanted to quit baseball and have a paper route, his father told him that he did not raise a son who was a quitter as a way to try to encourage him to spin his attitude in a positive direction.
+In 1963, when Dusty was 14 years old, the Baker family moved to Carmichael, California, where his father worked at McClellan Air Force Base.
 Baker grew up as a fan of the Los Angeles Dodgers and described Tommy Davis as his hero, but the signing of Bobby Bonds in 1968 made him a fan of the San Francisco Giants.